kutis96/linear-ccd-stuff/doc/notes.md

     - I'm only using this because I have a couple boards with these that fit into a breadboard, which it keeps the wiring tidier at the cost of pain elsewhere.

+### Do

+- Be prepared to lose several good working CCDs to ESD, especially when just randomly breadboarding.
+    - Buy more than 2, just in case.
+    - CCDs seem to be exceptionally static-sensitive, behave accordingly.

 ## Goals

 The goals of this project are as follows:

-- [ ] Get a linear CCD running, showing some image data on an oscilloscope
+- [x] Get a linear CCD running, showing some image data on an oscilloscope
-    - [ ] Create some prototype driver for this linear CCD
+    - [x] Create some prototype driver for this linear CCD
         - I wish to use a [TCD1706][datasheet-tcd1706] linear CCD.
             - Reasonably priced on AliExpress
             - Excellent resolution: 7400 elements (4.7µm × 4.7µm squares)
             - Other Toshiba CCDs seem to use very similar drive waveforms
         -  I wish to be able to use my custom FPGA dev board; at least for the timing generation
             - I just so happen to have a couple on hand
             - Based on small Lattice [iCE5LP4K][datasheet-ice5lp4k] FPGAs
             - Should™ be good enough for timing generation for early experiments